osmbe/website/en/projects/mapcomplete.md

 A good way to work together is through an [Open Summer of Code](https://osoc.be/) project, but we're open to other models as well.
 And we will keep improving the tool anyway!

 A key future development is using it to present non-OpenStreetMap data to users, with an eye to integrating that data into OpenStreetMap.
-In that process, the external data is also validated, helping the original source maintian quality of their dataset.
+In that process, the external data is also validated, helping the original source maintain quality of their dataset.

-## Key events
+## Info & history

 For more information about the tool (including a list of all themes): https://wiki.openstreetmap.org/wiki/MapComplete

 Try it out at [mapcomplete.osm.be](https://mapcomplete.osm.be/).

 * Development started: May 2020, [Buurtnatuur.be](https://buurtnatuur.be/)
-* Major extension of the project: July 2020, [Cyclofix project](https://cyclofix.osm.be)), as on [OSOC project](https://osoc.be/editions/2020/cyclofix)
+* Major extension of the project: July 2020, [Cyclofix project](https://cyclofix.osm.be)), as an [OSOC project](https://osoc.be/editions/2020/cyclofix)
 * Continued development:
     * reviews integration via https://mangrove.reviews/
     * interface for adding opening hours
     * layered icons (e.g. green for "open right now")
     * theme builder for advanced users
     * add functionality to combine themes

+### Inspirations & alternatives
+There are several other apps to edit OpenStreetMap on mobile.
+[Vespucci](https://wiki.openstreetmap.org/wiki/Vespucci) has all the functionality of a dekstop editor.
+[StreetComplete](https://wiki.openstreetmap.org/wiki/StreetComplete) is a gamified approach that focuses on extending existing data and has a very wide range of "quests".
+[MapContrib](https://wiki.openstreetmap.org/wiki/MapContrib) is very similar to MapComplete in goals and options.
+Umap does not have editing features, but can be used to make maps similar to MapComplete and allows to upload or draw data from outside of OpenStreetMap.
+Then there are tools like [OSMTracker](https://wiki.openstreetmap.org/wiki/OSMTracker_(Android)) which help you survey data in the field, but expect you to add the data to OpenStreetMap in a desktop tool.